pondrejk/dizzer/chap3-vis_challenges.md

 - apple's human interface guidelines https://developer.apple.com/design/human-interface-guidelines/ios/overview/themes/

-- TODO: image 2 kinds of weather roses - wind diagrams (more and less complex), data from slovenská lavínová služba.

 - animation and movement: how does it support usability (blog creating usability )
 - strategies for density reduction in controls